egonelbre/spark/better-programming.rst

 Reading
 -------------------

-One thing that's overlooked is reading code.
+One thing that is often overlooked is reading.

-	I'm unable to imagine a great writer who has never read a book - in the same way I'm unable to imagine a great programmer who has never read a program.

 ..
 TODO: code literacy
 ..
 TODO: shakespeare of code